 Persea is an independent, literary publishing house founded in 1975 by Michael Braziller and Karen Braziller, who still own and direct the company.

-Persea has produced hundreds of engaging and consequential books covering a wide range of subjects, styles, and genres including poetry, fiction, essays, memoir, biography, titles of Jewish and Middle Eastern interest, women's studies, American Indian folklore, and revived classics, as well as a notable selection of works in translation.
+Persea has published hundreds of engaging and consequential books covering a wide range of subjects, styles, and genres, including poetry, fiction, essays, memoir, biography, and revived classics.
+Our list focuses on contemporary issues expressed through individual experience.
+It reflects the rich diversity of American literature, from Native American onward, and includes a wide selection of works in translation.

-Some of our most prominent books by Anzia Yezierska, most notably Bread Givers; Christine de Pizan, especially the Earl Jeffrey Richard's translation of The Book of the City of Ladies; Carl Friedman, author of Nightfather, as well as numerous poetry collections by Laura Riding, Paul Celan, and Nazim Hikmet.
-Our on-going educational young adult program features books by authors Meg Kearney, Anne Mazer, Gary Soto, and Marie Raphael.
+Some of our most prominent books are by Anzia Yezierska, most notably Bread Givers; Christine de Pizan, especially the E. J. Richard’s translation of The Book of the City of Ladies; Oscar Hijuelos, author of Our House in the Last World; Carl Friedman, author of Nightfather; and numerous poetry collections by Paul Celan, Nazim Hikmet, Thylias Moss, and Laura Riding.
+Our Young Adult program features books by authors Meg Kearney, Anne Mazer, Gary Soto, and Marie Raphael.

 On the cusp of our fifth decade, the aim of the press remains what it has always been, to bring the spirit and integrity of independence to works of the highest literary merit and relevance.